-- (10)Driveway Approach Separation.
+- (10) Driveway Approach Separation.
 There must be a minimum distance of 40 feet between any two adjacent driveways on a single property unless a lesser distance is approved by the City Manager.
 (11) Distance between Driveways and Intersections.
-Except for single-family dwellings, the minimum distance between driveways and intersections must be as provided below.
+Except for single-family dwellings, duplexes, townhouses, triplexes, quadplexes, and cottage clusters, the minimum distance between driveways and intersections must be as provided below.
 Distances listed must be measured from the stop bar at the intersection. - (a) At the intersection of collector or arterial streets, driveways must be located a minimum of 150 feet from the intersection.